Get the #1 Bestseller on Medicare - FREE!

 As America’s leading museum of regional Jewish history and culture, the Museum provides precious insights into Jewish traditions and community.
 The campus includes the history Lloyd Street and B’nai Israel Synagogues.
 A gallery, library, shop and program areas are also available.

-Star Spangled Banner Flag House – $3 or less per person
+Star Spangled Banner Flag House – $3 per person

 Experience the creation of the American Flag at this historic home.
 It was once the home and business place of Mary Pickersgill, who sewed the flag that Frances Scott Key wrote about in the national anthem.